 - In AP Research, students are assessed on a 4,000–5,000 word academic paper, and presentation and oral defense of their research.
 There is no exam administered in May.

 Students who earn scores of 3 or higher in AP Seminar and AP Research and on four additional AP Exams of their choosing earn the AP Capstone Diploma™.
 Students who earn scores of 3 or higher in AP Seminar and AP Research but not on four additional AP Exams earn the AP Seminar and Research Certificate™.

 Schools must apply to participate in the program.
 To learn more, go to collegeboard.org/apcapstone.

-The AP Digital Portfolio is directly linked to My AP.
+The AP Digital Portfolio is a separate system, but it’s directly linked to My AP.
 When students enroll in an AP Seminar or AP Research class section in My AP, their enrollment will carry over to the AP Digital Portfolio.
 An AP ID will be assigned to the student through My AP and will also carry over to the AP Digital Portfolio.

 AP coordinators will log in to the digital portfolio to check the final submission status of students’ performance tasks and status of teacher scoring.

 Because students provide registration information when they first enroll in a class section in My AP, AP Seminar and AP Research students won’t complete a paper answer sheet.

 Validate Online Submission

 Students taking AP Seminar and AP Research will use the AP Digital Portfolio to submit final individual and team performance tasks for scoring.
 In the spring, the AP coordinator will use the digital portfolio to validate that uploaded student work is ready to be submitted to the AP Program for scoring by the May 1, 11:59 p.m.
 ET submission deadline and that all presentations have been scored by AP Seminar and AP Research teachers.